tarakc02/tarakc02.github.io/mse/index.md

 The approaches presented in that paper involve adding interaction terms to the model -- in fact, looking at every possible model based on presence or absence of each interaction and then either picking the best model or averaging over them.
-I wondered if I could cheat by modeling the correlation among the linear model coefficients directly, but I didn't have much luck.

 Resources
 ---------